-Android Central's guide to U.S. prepaid wireless plans
+Best prepaid phone plans 2022

 Don't worry about the gigs

-With the simplest plan of any network, Visible offers unlimited LTE data at $40 per month with fees included on the Verizon network.

-Simple Mobile uses T-Mobile's HSPA+ and LTE network and offers options to purchase a new phone or bring your own T-Mobile- or AT&T-compatible GSM phone.
+Simple Mobile uses T-Mobile's network and offers options to purchase a new phone or bring your own T-Mobile- or AT&T-compatible GSM phone.
+Check your coverage before signing up.

 Price

-Simple Mobile offers five prepaid plans, which all feature no contract or credit check, unlimited talk and text, unlimited international texting, international calling to 68 countries, and roaming to 16 Latin American countries.
+Simple Mobile offers five prepaid plans, which all feature no contract or credit check, unlimited talk and text, unlimited international texting, international calling to 69 countries, and roaming to 16 Latin American countries.
+Rates are also discounted if you use AutoPay (Auto ReUp).

 - 3GB of up to LTE speeds + hotspot — $25/month